jarischaefer/docker-librenms/README.md

 The container runs nginx 1.15+ with HTTP/2 support and PHP 7.2 FPM with [OPCache](http://php.net/manual/en/book.opcache.php) and [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html) for maximum performance.

+## Initial setup

+### Database - Prerequisites

+If you don't have a MySQL server setup either in Docker or elsewhere then you can create a docker container [here](MYSQL.md).

+You should read the [LibreNMS installation docs](http://docs.librenms.org/Installation/Installation-Ubuntu-1604-Nginx/) for the latest instructions regarding database setup.

+As of November 2016, the following is still a requirement:

+> NOTE: Whilst we are working on ensuring LibreNMS is compatible with MySQL strict mode, for now, please disable this after mysql is installed.

+### Generating an encryption key

+You must first generate a unique encryption key.

+**Generating the key**

+	docker run --rm jarischaefer/docker-librenms generate_key

+**Output example**

+	base64:Q0+ZV56/5Uwz79vsvS4ZfwQFOty3e9DJEouEy+IXvz8=

+Make sure you keep the key secret, because anyone in possession of it can decrypt sensitive data.

+The key must be passed via the `APP_KEY` environment variable in the `docker run` command.

+### Database - Creating LibreNMS tables

+You should have a MySQL server running at this point.
+Make sure the database, user and permissions exist before running the commands.

+Next, follow the instructions for [running the container](#running-the-container).
+Once the container is up and running, you may use the following commands to populate the database and create an admin user.

+**Creating the tables**

+	docker exec librenms setup_database

+**Creating an initial admin user**

+	docker exec librenms create_admin

+* User: admin
+* Password: admin

 ## Running the container